flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 For the final part of this long section, let's talk about the updatability capabilities of GameOS.

-In a nutshell, just like the [PSP](playstation-portable#updatability), Sony distributed `PS3UPDAT.PUP` files which packages all the new OS binaries.
+In a nutshell, just like the [PSP](playstation-portable#updatability), Sony distributed `PS3UPDAT.PUP` files that package all the new OS binaries.
 Due to the console's security system, only those files which aren't secured with unique console keys and are stored in re-writable storage (Flash, Hard drive, eMMC) are updatable, the rest must stay as it is.

 PUP files were distributed through Sony's official website, the XMB update assistant or found in the contents of a game disc (all games embed a PUP file, reflecting the SDK version developed for).
 Since models with NAND Flash contain only 256 MB of space and store the whole OS there, Sony never released update files with sizes higher than 256 MB.